Cjaker/zerobot-docs/docs/lua_scripting/functions/inventory.md

 -- @param inventorySlot - The inventory slot to use.
 You can base it on Enums.InventorySlot -- @return True if succeeds, or nil if item/inventory slot doesn't exists. function Inventory.useItem(inventorySlot)

+-- Look at specific inventory slot.
+-- This function is a wrapper around the external function inventoryLookAt.
+-- @param inventorySlot - The inventory slot to look at.
+You can base it on Enums.InventorySlot -- @return True if the request was sent to server, or nil if item/inventory slot doesn't exists. function Inventory.lookAt(inventorySlot)
 ```